duneroadrunner/misc/lifetime checker observations - Jun 2018.md

 ### Kicking the tires of the CoreGuidelines lifetime checker - Jun 2018

 This was just simply an exercise in coding up a number of simple use-after-free bugs and seeing if the msvc CoreGuidelines lifetime checker will catch them.
 Here we're using Visual Studio version 15.7.4 (up-to-date as of Jun 2018).
-Spoiler: It did catch most of them.
+Spoiler: It did catch "most" of them.

 ### Not caught